jsmolina/z88dk-tutorial-sp1/README.md

 80 RANDOMIZE USR VAL "24500"

 ```
+1. Skip that Bytes: name message that is printed up on loading the code block overwrite part of the screen: POKE VAL "23739",VAL "111"
+2. By using 'POKE 23388,16+n' where 'n' is a number between 0 and 7, you can make the
+computer switch in page 'n' of the RAM.
+You will then be able to use
+PEEK and POKE in the normal way to examine and change the page.
+3. Actual change of value using port: OUT VAL "32765",PEEK VAL "23388"
+4. Run the game from CRT_ORG_CODE (defined in zpragma.inc): RANDOMIZE USR VAL "24500"

 And then you'll convert the .bin files to real TAP files, and concat them finally in one unique file:
 ```